China clampdown on overseas deals crimps Asia Pacific M&A volumes in 2017

 Overseas regulators also stepped up scrutiny of Chinese buyers this year.
 U.S. President Donald Trump blocked Chinese-backed private equity firm Canyon Bridge in September from buying U.S.-based chipmaker Lattice Semiconductor Corp citing potential national security threats.

-This month, New Zealand turned down HNA Group’s $460 million purchase of a vehicle finance firm owned by Australia and New Zealand Banking Group (ANZ.AX), citing uncertainty over HNA’s ownership structure.
+This month, New Zealand turned down HNA Group’s $460 million purchase of a vehicle finance firm owned by Australia and New Zealand Banking Group, citing uncertainty over HNA’s ownership structure.

 “You (A buyer) need to establish a high degree of credibility with sellers and provide as much clarity to onshore regulators as those abroad, and clarity on funding and other disclosures,” said a senior M&A banker with a Wall Street bank in Hong Kong.